Quantitative unique continuation for Robin boundary value problems on $C^{1,1}$ domains: Introduction

-where $C$ has the same dependence with (a). \end{enumerate} \end{theorem} For (a), our result is sharp even when $\eta$ and $V$ are constants, c.f., \cite{ZHU2018}.
-The significance of result in (b) is that the vanishing order is independent of $\eta_0$: When $\eta_0\rightarrow -\infty$, this recovers the estimate for Dirichlet problems.
-Whether this independence still holds when remains open.
-We next prove the unique continuation from the boundary. \begin{theorem} Let $\Omega\in C^{1,1}$.
+\end{enumerate} \end{theorem} For (A), our result is sharp even when $\eta$ and $V$ are constants, cf., \cite{ZHU2018}.
+The significance of the result in (B) is that the vanishing order is independent of $\eta_0$: When $\eta_0\rightarrow -\infty$, this recovers the estimate for Dirichlet problems.
+Whether such independence still holds for non-constant, negative $\eta$, i.e.,

+remains open.
+Our next result is the unique continuation from the boundary. \begin{theorem} Let $\Omega\in C^{1,1}$.
 Suppose that \eqref{eqn-210706-0215}-\eqref{eqn-210912-0648} hold and $a_{ij}$ is Lipschitz.
 Then any nontrivial $W^{1,2}$-weak solution $u$ to \eqref{eqn-21-0109-1122} cannot vanish at infinite order from the boundary.
-In other words, if
+In other words, if for some $x_0\in\p\Omega\cap B_2$ and any $N>0$,

-then $u\equiv 0$. \end{theorem} \begin{corollary} Under conditions of Theorem \ref{thm-210912-0701}, any nontrivial $W^{1,2}$-weak solution $u$ to \eqref{eqn-21-0109-1122} cannot vanish on a subset of $\p\Omega$ with a positive surface measure. \end{corollary} \begin{remark} While finishing this paper, the authors noticed a recent nice result in \cite{2021arXiv211014282B} by Burq and Zuily, regarding the quantitative unique continuation for conormal problems, i.e., \eqref{eqn-211003-0511} with $\eta=0$.
-We address Robin boundary value problem, which is the main difference between \cite{2021arXiv211014282B} and the current paper.
+then $u\equiv 0$. \end{theorem} \begin{corollary} Under conditions of Theorem \ref{thm-210912-0701}, any nontrivial $W^{1,2}$-weak solution $u$ to \eqref{eqn-21-0109-1122} cannot vanish on a subset of $\p\Omega\cap B_2$ with a positive surface measure. \end{corollary} \begin{remark} While finishing this paper, the authors noticed a recent nice result in \cite{2021arXiv211014282B} by Burq and Zuily, regarding the quantitative unique continuation for conormal problems, i.e., \eqref{eqn-21-0109-1122} with $\eta=0$.
+We address the Robin boundary value problem, which is the main difference between \cite{2021arXiv211014282B} and the current paper.
 Essentially, after the flattening, they take the even extension for $u$ and proper extensions for $a_{ij}$ to the lower half space.
 Then, the original boundary becomes an interior surface, and the propogation of smallness result \cite{MR3966855} by Logunov and Malinnikova applies.
-However, such extension is not available in the Robin setting. \end{remark} There are two typical methods to obtain the SUCP.
-The first one is via the so-called Carleman estimates introduced in \cite{C1}.
-In order to obtain the quantitative uniqueness results for solutions, one uses the Carleman estimates with a special choice of weight functions to obtain a type of Hadamard’s three-ball theorem, then the doubling estimates follow, after which one can obtain the vanishing order.
+However, such extension is not available in the Robin setting. \end{remark} \begin{remark} After the completion of the current paper, the authors learned from G. Alessandrini about the papers by Sincich \cite{MR2745797,MR3306378} in the context of inverse problems, where similar estimates were proved assuming the non-positivity of $\eta$. \end{remark} The key step in the current paper is to prove a sharp doubling inequality: